 In addition to Laura's work with children, she loves to work with parents.
 Laura finds that parent education is the best form of early intervention- many times precluding the need for future counseling.
 After parents have shared their wishes for their child's future, Laura is able to supplement their parenting toolboxes to give them the strategies to see these hopes realized.

-When Laura is not working her favorite thing to do is spend time with her husband and son.
-She also enjoys travelling, reading, ballet, cooking and exploring the great outdoors.
+When Laura is not working her favorite thing to do is spend time with her husband and two children.
+She also enjoys traveling, reading, cooking and exploring the great outdoors.

 B.A., Psychology, Agnes Scott College, 2008